 I fully understand the importance of mental well-being but this incessant preaching only adds unnecessary pressure.
 Mental health issues are so prevalent in all of our lives today and therefore, shouldn’t we be doing everything we can to raise confident, well-adjusted children who are ready to face the challenges life (ALWAYS) throws at us as adults?

 Support – don’t ostracise

-Perhaps instead of living by the judgy and preachy words of strangers we should turn outwards to our friends, families and communities and support each other – with a lot less passive aggression than old Mrs Nesbitt there!
+Perhaps instead of living by the judgy words of strangers we should turn outwards to our friends, families and communities and support each other – with a lot less passive aggression than old Mrs Nesbitt there!